cloudspannerecosystem/autoscaler/terraform/per-project/README.md

 ## Overview

-This directory contains Terraform configuration files to quickly set up the infrastructure for your Cloud Spanner Autoscaler with a per-project deployment.
+This directory contains Terraform configuration files to quickly set up the infrastructure for your Autoscaler with a per-project deployment.

-In this deployment option, all the components of the Cloud Spanner Autoscaler reside in the same project as your Spanner instances.
+In this deployment option, all the components of the Autoscaler reside in the same project as your Spanner instances.

 This deployment is ideal for independent teams who want to self-manage the